-In case you couldn’t make it to Dallas Digital Summit this year, or couldn’t attend these particular sessions, we thought we’d highlight a couple we particularly enjoyed.
+In case you couldn’t make it to Dallas Digital Summit, located in Irving TX this year, or couldn’t attend these particular sessions, we thought we’d highlight a couple we particularly enjoyed.
 Let us know your favorite sessions in the comment section below!

 Accessible UXD – Challenge Your Myths About Accessibility

 Amanjot Kaur Sandhu | Sr. UX Architect, AT&T and Founder, AccessibleUXD